LilyPadTeam/CI-Repository/README.md

 Reusable **CI/CD** for this org.

-Just copy it on `.github/workflows` directory.
+Just copy it on `.github/workflows` directory to use.